apigee/api-platform-samples/setup/README.md

 # Prerequisites

-Make sure you have the following installed and added as environment variables (recognizable when you run, for example, <code>which curl</code>)
+Make sure you have the following installed and available on your PATH (recognizable when you run, for example, <code>which curl</code>).

 * cURL
 * Python